ukhsa-collaboration/pygom/docs/pygom-doc/md/unrollOde.md

-# Convert ODE into transitions
+# Converting equations into transitions

 As seen previously in `transition`{.interpreted-text role="ref"}, we can define the model via the transitions or explicitly as ODEs.
 There are